Who we are

 At Nacro, the crime reduction charity, we are dedicated to reducing crime and reoffending in communities across England and Wales.
 We design and deliver programmes that equip people with the skills, advice, attitude and support they need to move their lives on and move away from crime.

 Our services include:

 - Housing: we help people, including young people, homeless people and offenders, to find somewhere to live and to develop independent living skills, helping them to foster the know-how and stability they need to bring about lasting change in their lives.

 - Education and training: we provide pre-vocational and vocational programmes, problem-solving courses and employment preparation programmes for people who are stuck and can’t see a way forward.
-We are also a provider of the government’s Study Programme.

 - Substance misuse: our services combine a dual focus on the individual and the community, offering interventions to people so they can not only recover from drug or alcohol dependence but also start to contribute actively and positively to the community.

 - Offender management: we work with offenders in the courts, in prisons and in the community, managing the offender journey in a way designed to minimise the risk of reoffending.